molsonkiko/JsonToolsNppPlugin/README.md

 VSCode also has a built-in JSON tree viewer and some support for searching for keys and indices in JSON.

 VSCode has many useful tools for working with JSON Schema.
-VSCode's JSON Schema validation is much more robust than what this plugin offers.
+VSCode's JSON Schema validation is much more robust than what this plugin currently offers.
 You can also configure the editor to [automatically use a certain JSON schema to validate JSON with a certain file path](https://code.visualstudio.com/Docs/languages/json#_json-schemas-and-settings).
-For example, you could configure the editor to always parse files with names like `*tweet*.json` with the schema `tweet_schema.json`.
+For example, you could configure the editor to always parse files with names like `*tweet*.json` with the schema `tweet_schema.json`. *Note: as of version [4.11](/CHANGELOG.md#4110---2023-03-15), a similar feature exists in this plugin.*

 The [JSON Tools](https://marketplace.visualstudio.com/items?itemName=eriklynd.json-tools) plugin provides the same pretty-print and minify functionalities as this plugin.